 On September 16, 2011, Mr. Spada sold 3,769,150 shares of Series C (equivalent to 3,193,906 shares of common stock of the Public Company) for \$1,000,000 or approximately \$0.265 per share (or the equivalent of \$0.313 per share of the Public Company's common stock).
-Mr. Michael Mathews, Chief Executive Officer, was one of the purchasers; other purchasers included Mr. David Garrity, Aspen's Chief Financial Officer, and Michael D'Anton, MD, Mr. C. James Jensen and John Scheibelhoffer MD who are Aspen directors.
+Mr. Mathews was one of the purchasers; other purchasers included Mr. David Garrity, Aspen's Chief Financial Officer, and Michael D'Anton, MD, Mr. C. James Jensen and John Scheibelhoffer MD who are Aspen directors.
 On September 21, 2011, Aspen lent \$238,210 to Mr. Mathews to allow him to acquire Series C from HEMG.
 The loan was for a nine month period with 3% per annum interest and was guaranteed by Mr. Mathews' wife and secured by a pledge of 40,000 shares of interclick, inc. common stock owned by Mr. Mathews.
 Mr. Mathews repaid the loan in December 2011.
 In December 2011, Aspen lent Mr. Brad Powers, Chief Marketing Officer, \$150,000 in exchange for a promissory note bearing 3% per annum interest due September 14, 2012.
 As collateral, the note was secured by 500,000 shares of Aspen's common stock.
 The loan was repaid in February 2012.

-On August 14, 2012, Mr. Mathews, our Chief Executive Officer, loaned Aspen \$300,000 in exchange for a convertible demand note bearing interest at 5% per annum.
-The note is convertible at \$0.35 per share, and the due date has been extended until August 31, 2013.
+On August 14, 2012, Mr. Mathews loaned Aspen \$300,000 in exchange for a convertible demand note bearing interest at 5% per annum.
+The note is convertible at \$0.35 per share, and the due date was extended until August 31, 2014.
 In March 2012, Mr. Mathews loaned Aspen \$300,000 in exchange for a convertible note bearing interest at 0.19% per annum.
-The note is convertible at \$1.00 per share, and the due date has been extended to August 31, 2013.
+The note is convertible at \$1.00 per share, and the due date has been extended to August 31, 2014.

-On September 16, 2011, Aspen also exchanged general releases with Mr. Spada/HEMG, and Mr. Spada entered into a modified non-compete agreement where he was permitted to compete with Aspen except with respect to three corporate customers for whom Aspen has an existing commercial relationship with.
+On September 16, 2011, Aspen also exchanged general releases with Mr. Spada/HEMG, and Mr. Spada entered into a modified noncompete agreement where he was permitted to compete with Aspen except with respect to three corporate customers for whom Aspen has an existing commercial relationship with.
 He also agreed to a two-year confidentiality provision and agreed not to solicit employees for nine months after expiration of the Consulting Agreement.
 Excluded from the non-solicitation were the Karl's and the bookkeeper referred to above.
 Finally, Aspen entered into an Indemnification Agreement with HEMG on September 16, 2011 agreeing to indemnify it from liability for its actions to the fullest extent permitted by law.
 The Indemnification Agreement is similar to the form Aspen provides to its directors and executive officers which is a standard form of corporate indemnification agreement.
 The Indemnification Agreement is attached as Exhibit 10.20 to the Registration Statement containing this prospectus.
-Aspen's Second Amended and Restated Certificate of Incorporation contains a provision which precludes indemnification of expenses from any litigation between Aspen and any officer or director

-During 2009, Aspen received a loan of \$50,000 from the brother of Patrick Spada, the former Chairman of Aspen.
+Aspen's Second Amended and Restated Certificate of Incorporation contains a provision which precludes indemnification of expenses from any litigation between Aspen and any officer or director.
+During 2009, Aspen received a loan of \$50,000 from the brother of Mr. Spada, the former Chairman.
 During 2011 and 2010, the loans were non-interest bearing demand loans.
-In 2012, the lender agreed to convert the loan into a long-term convertible note payable.
-Additionally, in 2010, Aspen acquired \$52,000 of courseware curricula from an entity owned by the brother of the former Chairman of Aspen and later sold \$125,000 of course curricula to HEMG.
+In February 2012, the lender agreed to convert the loan into a two-year convertible note payable convertible at \$1.00 per share.

-See page 53 of this prospectus concerning amendments to executive employment agreements.
+See page 54 of this prospectus concerning amendments to executive employment agreements.